genedan/TmVal/docs/usage/growth/simple.rst

 ========================
 Simple Interest
 ========================
-Simple interest is a pattern of money growth in which the value of money increases at a linear rate:
+:term:`Simple interest<simple interest>` is a pattern of money growth in which the value of money increases at a linear rate:

 .. math::